jianaijun/collective.quicksearch/README.md

 collective.quicksearch using ajax/javascript to make a simpler, easier and streamlined user experience.
 It combines search results listing with Advanced Search form.
 This provides search results view for Plone CMS with possibilities to filter, sort and apply advanced filters to the search results without.
+Users simply by clicking on the query conditions, to perform the search.
 When changing a search criteria on the search view, AJAX call is delivering you the updated results instead of reloaded page that lets you get to what you're searching for faster without much distraction caused by page reloading.